We hear a lot about the importance of preserving the Earth’s major rainforests. What about forested areas that aren’t as vast?

 That said, our concern for them shouldn’t come at the cost of neglecting smaller woodland areas.
 These areas also play a significant role in our planet’s health.
 They have strengths that complement those of our larger forest areas.

-The strength of these smaller forests are in their edges.
+2. The strength of smaller forests is in their edges.

 The edge of a forest is special.
 The outer rim of a forest offers greater food diversity for various species, amplified carbon storage, and interaction with other areas outside of the densely forested areas.